arescrimson/Lytro/README.md

 # 🚀 Updates

+**UPDATE: As of 3/24/2024, Lytro will have maintenance stopped until summer.
+This is because of pricing/time constraints/new Google Cloud policies, but development will be (hopefully) resumed come summer.
+Lytro will be online until April.**

 **IMPORTANT:** As of **12/19/2023**, this is the new version of Lytro, which has been completely rewritten and improved.
 The old repository can be found [here](https://github.com/arescrimson/LytroOld/tree/master).

 ### Exciting updates and improvements from the old version include: